Unboxed-Software/solana-course/content/token-swap.md

 transaction.add(createSwapInstruction)
 ```

-Once the transaction with this instruction successfully executes, the swap pool is ready to be used.
+When a transaction with these instructions successfully executes, the swap pool is created and ready to be used.

 ## Interacting with Swap Pools